dannybunschoten/online-documenting/README.md

    npm run build
    ```
 5. Configure the application:
-   - Set the basepath in `./next.config.ts`.
-This basepath is the path under which the whole application is served.
-   - Copy the `.env.example` file to `.env`, and ensure that every variable is filled in.
+   - Copy the `.env.example` file to `.env`, and ensure that every desired variable is filled in.
-   - Optionally change the port in the `package.json` file by replacing the `-p` flag in the `scripts.start` entry with the port of your choice.

 6. Start the production server:
    ```bash